JavascriptMick/supanuxt-saas/README.md

 1) Go to [Supabase](https://supabase.com/) and 'Start your Project'
 2) Setup your org and project (Free tier is fine to start)
-3) Update the project's email template
+3) Update the project's email template (Supabase -> Authentication -> Email Templates) Note that the default Supabase email templates are very generic and for some reason this can lead to your emails being sent to spam folders.  e.g. I to get my password reset emails to go to inbox, I needed to change the subject to "Password Reset for Nuxt 3 SAAS Boilerplate" and also the email body text.
 4) Choose an OAuth provider.
 I have chosen Google using these [Instructions](https://supabase.com/docs/guides/auth/social-login/auth-google) for the purposes of demonstration but they all should work.
 5) Go to Project Settings -> API and copy Project URL and Project API Key to SUPABASE_URL and SUPABASE_KEY settings respectively in your [.env](/.env) file
 6) Go to Project Settings -> Database -> Connection String -> URI and copy the uri value into the DATABASE_URL setting in your [.env](/.env) file, remembering to replace ```[YOUR-PASSWORD]``` with the password you provided when you setup the project.